If These Apps Are Still on Your Phone, Someone May Be Spying on You

 Every app, every time

 We hate to break the news to you, but all apps come with some degree of risk.
 And regardless of the app, Salisbury recommends that users always review permissions, disable location services when possible (though some apps won’t work without it), and turn off geotagging for pictures.
 “With this location and geotagging data, marketers and perhaps less savory people can build a pretty decent profile of where you’ve gone and when.
 Privacy implications should be obvious,” Salisbury says.
 “Disable permissions if you aren’t comfortable with the app having that kind of access to your phone data or can’t think of a reason why that app needs that permission.
 If it’s not an option to disable the permission, uninstall the app.”
-Read on to learn the everyday things that pose huge security risks—online and in the real world.
+In the meantime, here are the most secure messaging apps for iPhones and Androids.